erikcorry/understanding-lisp-1/README.md

 Cons continuation.

 This routine checks for free list exhaustion, and calls the garbage collector if we are out of space.
-Being out of space is indicating by the next free cons cell being the nil object.
+Being out of space is indicated by the next free cons cell being the nil object.

 Comments mine: